Without observability, no-code cannot be scaled up!

 State of play

-Nowadays the majority of tools interconnect with one another, so as to offer a complete stack, covering all expected functionalities - this is what gives them their development capacity.
-However, this interconnection between tools generates significant complexity: a minor change in the name of a field in a database can have knock-on effects on an entire application.
+Nowadays the majority of tools interconnect with one another.
+So as to offer a complete stack, covering all expected functionalities – this is what gives them their development capacity.
+However, this interconnection between tools generates significant complexity!
+A minor change in the name of a field in a database can have knock-on effects on an entire application.
 The fragmented views available in each of the tools are not sufficient to enable effective observability.

 Comparison of a number of tools regarding their level of observability:

 At present, this essentially involves adopting a proper system of documentation and good working practices, to ensure that you correctly grasp the implications of each change.
 In particular, you must ensure that transverse process mapping and data exchange between the tools are taking place.
 This involves a high level of manual labour and requires a great deal of discipline in terms of keeping the system up to date.
-We have now compiled a list of good documentation practices, however, these are far from ideal on account of their complexity of application.
+We have now compiled a list of good documentation practices.
+However, these are far from ideal on account of their complexity of application.

-You will have gathered that we are still a long way from achieving the goal of observability – at best, what we currently have amounts to supervision/monitoring.
+You will have gathered that we are still a long way from achieving the goal of observability.
+At best, what we currently have amounts to supervision/monitoring.

 Why must the observability of no-code be improved?